 Answer: String is immutable where as the other two are mutable.
 Thread safety doesn’t exist for StringBuilder.
 String has fast performance.
 StringBuilder is efficient but StringBuffer is less efficient.

 81. Which one should be preferred when we require a lot of change in data from String or StringBuffer?

-Answer: We should prefer StringBuffer as they are mutable if we need to make alot of modifications to Strings of characters then we must use the StringBuffer because the String class is immutable in this when once the string object is created then it can’t be changed.
+Answer: We should prefer StringBuffer as they are mutable if we need to make a lot of modifications to String of characters then we must use the StringBuffer because the String class is immutable.
+In this when once the string object is created then it can’t be changed.

 82. What is a Thread?